alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - OLS <> Turing Way MOOC course: weekly co-working call - checking in this week
 - NHS Podcast: will respond with dates
 - Forward PR
+- OLS - continuing the project in fall 2022 (reviews in progress!)

 ### Thank yous
 - MS & everyone on the team for keeping the ship moving over the past two weeks!